 On another scale, migration according to climate already exists in many also modern human cultures.
 The so-called snowbirds, retired people in the US who stay during the summer in the north of the US and move to warmer states in the winter, and the fast increasing tourism industry are recent examples.
-Both phenomena currently require plenty of resources and energy.
-Retraction on settlement or urban scale could improve efficiency on a larger scale.
+Both phenomena use plenty of resources and energy.

-Principle of Mother and Daughter
+Principle of mother and daughter